krinosx/base64-diff-api/README.md

 ### Extra - Running as a Docker Image
-If you dont have Maven or Java installed, but are used to deal with docker images, the following instructions can be used to get running ASAP.
+If you do not have Maven or Java installed, but are used to deal with docker images, the following instructions can be used to get running ASAP.
 ```sh
 $ docker pull giulianobortolassi/waes-api:latest
 $ docker run -d -p {LOCAL_PORT}:8080